Mountain Review: Sugarloaf

 In fact, all of Sugarloaf’s most unique terrain requires significant snowfall to fill in.
 The resort’s sidecountry and bowl runs aren’t reliably open until mid-February, making Sugarloaf one of the last major East Coast destinations to drop the ropes on its full footprint.

-Sugarloaf’s lift infrastructure is still decent for an eastern resort, but it’s starting to fall behind competitors.
-The resort has two high-speed quads serving the lower part of the main resort face; both are on the older side, and Whiffletree SuperQuad is showing its age in terms of speed.
+Sugarloaf’s lift infrastructure is decent for an eastern resort, but it’s starting to fall behind competitors.
+The resort has three high-speed quads serving the lower part of the main resort face, one of which is new for the 2023-24 season to serve the West Mountain expansion.That being said, the other two lifts are over 20 years old, and the Whiffletree SuperQuad is showing its age in terms of speed.
 All other chairs are slow, and on cold, windy days, the rides up can be quite trying.
 On the plus side, the main face has some lift redundancies, meaning the lines—which are already typically manageable for the East Coast—never truly get out of control.

 Also a bit behind competitors is Sugarloaf’s on-mountain lodging infrastructure.
 The resort has one mid-mountain restaurant where guests can stop in for a break, but it’s somewhat out of the way and too far removed to get back to key upper-mountain lifts.